brandonkodish/cot-4500-Pro1/README.md

-# cot-4500-Pro1
+# Requirements

-There are no requirements other than pip and base python. **I dont know why numpy is in my requirements.txt file, it isnt used in my program.** I tried to make this so no extra packages are needed, but you might want to use the math module that comes with python for trig functions.
+There are no requirements other than pip and base python.
+I dont know why numpy is in my requirements.txt file, it isnt used in my program.
+I tried to make this so no extra packages are needed, but you might want to use the math module that comes with python for trig functions.
 I imported it in my main .py files but it didn't sync to the requirements.txt for some reason.

 I'm not sure what __init__.py is supposed to be.